AI4Finance-Foundation/FinRL/docs/source/other/faq.rst

     - https://openai.com/blog/baselines-acktr-a2c/ (:raw-html:`<font color="#A52A2A">description of the implementation of the A2C model</font>`)

     - Schulman, J., Levine, S., Abbeel, P., Jordan, M. and Moritz, P., 2015, June.
 Trust region policy optimization.
 In International conference on machine learning (pp. 1889-1897).
 PMLR (:raw-html:`<font color="#A52A2A">description of the implementation of the TRPO model</font>`)

+    Challenges of DataOps and MLOps

+    - Paleyes, A., Urma, R.G. and Lawrence, N.D., 2020.
+Challenges in deploying machine learning: a survey of case studies. arXiv preprint arXiv:2011.09926.

 .. _Section-5: